 - The University of Utah's J. Willard Marriott Library's Utah Ski Archives is the largest archive of its kind that is dedicated to the history of ski and snow sports in the Intermountain Region.
-In honor of the WMC Centennial, the U's Marriott Library presented the History Maker Award to the Wasatch Mountain Club.
-To view the wonderful video they created of the the WMC's history click this link https://www.wasatchmountainclub.org/docs/history-maker-award-video-of-wmc-history.mp4
+In 2020 the club was recognized with the History Maker Award, a video of the club history is at https://www.wasatchmountainclub.org/docs/history-maker-award-video-of-wmc-history.mp4

 - The complete collection of Charles Keller's Faint Trails in the Wasatch articles.
 Charles is a past club president and author of The Lady in the Ore Bucket (a history of the settlement and industry in the tri-canyon area of the Wasatch).
 Charles authored and published 97 "Faint Trails" articles in the Rambler between 2005 and 2015.

 - Tony Hellman, former Social Director and forever club enthusiast, successfully led a WMC Blood Drive resulting in over 100 pints of blood donated!
 Every two seconds, someone in the U.S. needs blood and only 3 out of 100 Americans donate blood, there is an urgent need for donations of all blood types.